pragithub173/NoteTakingApp/README.md

 <br />a.
 Add a new note to the application.
 <br />b.
 Allows to filters notes using keywords.
 <br />c.
 Notes can be sorted in alphabetical order, by last edited and recently created.
 <br />d.
-Users can click on the note and edit its details.
+Users can click on the exisiting note and edit its details.
 <br />e.
 Delete the note.